-Before April 1, California was inconsistent in the timing of reporting so we used faster-updating county sources, we then standardized on the state data dashboard(s).
-This led to a drop in cases and deaths, as the state's data lags county sources.
+Prior to April 1, 2020, we used county data sources for more reliably timely reporting of California's COVID-19 data.
+At the start of April, we began reporting primarily from the state data dashboard(s).
+This led to a modest drop in cases and deaths, as the state's data lags behind the county sources.

-As of April 22, California now reports specimens tested instead of people tested.
+As of April 22, 2020, California has reported specimens tested instead of people tested.
 Because some people may be tested more than once, this number is probably higher than the number of people tested.

-On July 8, California data included a backlog of data from Los Angeles County, which had not reported for several days.
-About 1000 of the 11,000 new cases are due to this spike in reporting.
+On July 8, 2020, California data included a backlog from Los Angeles County, which had not reported for several days.
+Approximately 1,000 of the 11,000 new cases were attributed to this backlog data.

-From June 29 to July 5, California made a few revisions to daily case numbers, on July 17 we updated the values based on the most recent data from their dashboard.
+From June 29 to July 5, 2020, California made revisions to daily case numbers.
+On July 17, we updated the values based on the most recent data from the state dashboard.

-Starting July 23, California has reported that its current hospitalization and ICU numbers are incomplete due to its transition to the HHS reporting system.
+From July 23 through July 28, 2020, California reported that its Now hospitalized and Now in ICU were incomplete due to its transition to the HHS reporting system.
 We carried over hospitalization figures until July 28.
-We will backfill the complete numbers for July 23 - July 28 when reporting is back at 100%
+We will backfill the complete numbers for this period if the complete data becomes available.

 As of September 18, 2020, California's total test results are drawn from our